Skip to content

 egress.ports.protocol - the protocol for the entry's traffic. egress.ports.name - the identifier for the port entry.

 egress.type - the type of the entry's traffic.
-Can be internal or external, where internal means that the traffic is going to a Pod in the cluster, and external means that the traffic is going outside of the cluster.
+Can be internal or external, where internal means that the traffic is going to a Pod in the cluster, and external means that the traffic is going outside the cluster.

 ingress - same as egress, but for ingress traffic.